broeker/spacebook/pages/home.md

 * Project managers
 * Teachers and students

 Anybody who is willing to learn a few simple things can create as many spacebooks as they'd like for any reason in the world.
-You and only you have full control and ownership of your content and how it is consumed.

 ---

 ## 👩‍🚀 Install spacebook

 In theory, you can launch a spacebook without ever downloading the code or running your site locally.
+Just click that big green button and edit your files directly on Github!
 But if you want to customize your codebase or write your Markdown files in a local editor, you'll want to download and install your site locally.

 ### Requirements